habmin/search-py/README.md

 - Have drop down detail menu open or closed when creating the markdown.
 - Include checkboxs or not.
 - Custom output file name.
+- Include links to github repo at line locations

 ## How-to
 1. Clone/download repo or just `search.py`.